sfenton3/Declarative-Tasks/README.md

 # Declarative Tasks
  Create Custom tasks per sobject and generate with a global action

+ Support for all WhatID objects on Task.
- Support for two Sobjects: Account, Opportunity, Contract, Order Support for most standard fields on task object
+ Support for all writeable standard fields.
+Except callduration Support for custom fields - Instructions below.

+ Lookup fields for whoid, and ownerid not supported yet.

  TODO:

- 1. Verify and test all standard fields
+ 1. Verify and test all standard fields - Test insert against all supported sobject record types
- 2. Add support for all lookup objects in whatid
- 3. Create success/error in controller/VF Page
+ 2. Create success/error in controller/VF Page
- 4. Test
+ 3. Create Documentation on

  How to use: